daCFniel/Space-Bottle/README.md

 The game has two game modes.

-- Story mode
--Not implemented yet
+- **Story mode:** Not implemented yet
-- Endless mode
--The goal of endless mode is to stay alive as long as possible by avoiding hostile aliens.
+- **Endless mode:** The goal of endless mode is to stay alive as long as possible by avoiding hostile aliens.